 Distributed Securities All of the shares of our common stock owned by Xerox, which will be 100% of our common stock issued and outstanding immediately prior to the Distribution.
-Based on the approximately shares of Xerox common stock outstanding on , 2016, and applying the distribution ratio of shares of our common stock for every shares of

-Xerox common stock, approximately shares of our common stock will be distributed.
+Based on the approximately 1,013,977,552 shares of Xerox common stock outstanding on October 31, 2016, and applying the distribution ratio of one share of our common stock for every five shares of Xerox common stock, approximately 202,795,510 shares of our common stock will be distributed.

-Record Date The Record Date is the close of business on , 2016.
+Record Date The Record Date is the close of business on December 15, 2016.

-Distribution Date The Distribution Date is , 2016.
+Distribution Date The Distribution Date is December 31, 2016.